Academic Integrity Policy

 In order for students to complete a graduate degree program, they must satisfactorily complete all requirements (with a minimum overall GPA of 3.0).
 See the Academic Programs section of this catalog for graduation requirements of individual programs.

-No degree or certificate will be conferred, and no graduate transcripts will be issued unless all outstanding financial balances have been paid in full.
+Please note: diplomas and transcripts will not be released unless all outstanding financial balances have been paid in full.

 For additional information concerning graduation see the Graduation Central website.

 Holds on Student Records

 A hold may be placed on a student record for a variety of reasons: incomplete submission of required documents, outstanding balance, etc. The hold may prohibit registration, viewing grades, obtaining transcripts or receiving a diploma, depending on the type of hold.
 Students may view the type of hold on their account by logging into InfoBear, clicking on the Student Records link under the Student tab, and then then clicking on View Holds.